Rocket Internet fund gives start-ups edge as capital dries up

-BERLIN German ecommerce investor Rocket Internet (RKET.DE) has set up a new fund it hopes will speed up and simplify capital raising for its start-ups, helping the European tech scene keep up with U.S. rivals that have easier access to finance.
+BERLIN, Jan 19 German ecommerce investor Rocket Internet has attracted $420 million to a new fund it hopes will speed up and simplify capital raising for its start-ups, potentially giving them an edge as investors become more cautious.

 Europe's largest internet firm has set up dozens of companies ranging from online fashion to food delivery, but has had to put several planned flotations on ice in recent months due to a cooling market for tech listings.

+Rocket's own share price, which has fallen by half since its initial public offering (IPO) in October 2014, was up 1.4 percent by 1033 GMT.

-The fund - to which Rocket Internet will contribute $50 million (35.15 million pound) of the $420 million attracted so far - means Rocket's start-ups can draw on a capital pool of 2.1 billion euros ($2.3 billion), including Rocket's own 1.7 billion euros of cash.
+The fund - to which Rocket Internet will contribute $50 million - will mean Rocket's start-ups can draw on a capital pool of 2.1 billion euros ($2.3 billion), including Rocket's own 1.7 billion euros of cash.

 Chief Executive Oliver Samwer, whose serial internet investments have helped him join the ranks of Germany's newest billionaires, told reporters he had always found "good bargains" through previous downturns such as in 2000 and 2008.